“Pinpoint where banks are buying and selling.”

 - If the small candle is bullish, mark it to the close.

 - If the small candle is bearish, draw it to the open.

-With the zone drawn, it should like this…
+With the zone drawn, here’s how it looks…

-You can see the top of the rectangle rests on the swing high and the lower edge sits on the open of the last small candle before price fell sharply, which was a bear candle in this example.
+And how the lower edge sits on the open of the last small candle before price fell sharply – a bear candle in this case?

 Again, if the price action gets too confusing and you can’t figure out which candle is the small one: draw the zone from the high to the point where the decline really takes off!